Best Sellers:

 Polly Clark was born in Canada and brought up in Scotland.
 She received an Eric Gregory Award for her poetry in 1997.
 Three collections followed from Bloodaxe: the first, Kiss (2000), was a Poetry Book Society Recommendation; her second, Take Me with You (2005), was a Poetry Book Society Choice and shortlisted for the T.S.
 Eliot Prize; her third was Farewell My Lovely (2009).
 Her pamphlet, A Handbook for the Afterlife, was shortlisted in the 2016 Michael Marks Awards.
 Poems from these collections and new poems are included in her forthcoming Afterlife: New & Selected Poems (Bloodaxe Books, 2026).

 Her debut novel, Larchfield (Quercus, 2017), fictionalised a little-known period in the life of W.H.
 Auden.
 It won the Mslexia Prize, as well as critical plaudits from Margaret Atwood, Louis de Bernières and Richard Ford.
+It was featured in the BBC television documentary Stop All The Clocks, about W.H.
+Auden’s life.
 Her follow-up, Tiger (Quercus, 2019), was shortlisted for the Saltire Scottish Book of the Year.
-Her third novel, Ocean, is published by Eye Books in 2025.
-In 2024 she serialised Ocean in podcast form on her substack which showcases new work by her and by her subscribers, offering a supportive space for writers to develop their craft.
-She has also published short stories, and her memoir, Thank You So Much For Writing, won the 2014 Tony Lothian Prize for a new, unpublished biography.
-She lives on a houseboat in London.
+Her third novel, Ocean, was published by Eye Books in 2025. in 2025.
+Polly Clark’s essays and journalism have been published in The Guardian, The Scotsman, The Observer and The Financial Times, and on her Substack, Monday Night Reads.
+Her poetry has been widely broadcast on BBC radio.
+She divides her time between the west of Scotland and a houseboat in London.

 Author photo: Murdo McLeod